-After commanding a parachute infantry regiment in the 82nd airborne, Gov. Edwards retired from the Army with the rank of captain.
+After commanding a rifle company in the 82nd airborne, Gov. Edwards left the Army with the rank of captain.
 He moved back home and earned a law degree from Louisiana State University before opening a civil law practice in his hometown of Amite.

 In 2008, the people of House District 72 elected him to the Louisiana House of Representatives, where he represented the people of Amite, Greensburg, Kentwood and Hammond for eight years before being elected governor in November 2015.